borisvassilev/stats/README.md

 We have a web server running on `localhost`.
 The user can upload a data file.
 The system will attempt to load the file to an R data frame and show an overview.
+It will then try to suggest an analysis method, do the analysis, and present the results.

 To start the server: